… but a rising mountain of small old electricals get left in the dark.

-The Recycle Your Electricals ‘Little Spring Clean’ campaign is launched by Konnie Huq in response to the nation’s surge in clearing out during coronavirus lockdown.
+The Recycle Your Electricals ‘Little Spring Clean’ campaign is launched by Konnie Huq in response to the nation’s surge in lockdown spring cleans and clear outs.
 The campaign is calling on the nation to recycle their electricals and put them in a bag ready to be recycled when lockdown lifts.
 New research launched – UK householders are a nation of hoarders determined to hold onto old devices as a means of retaining their youth, or due to sentimental reasons for as much as a decade.

 Faced with many ‘big’ challenges at the moment, the newly launched Recycle Your Electricals campaign seeks to encourage householders to take action on the small steps that can be taken to ease the growing problem of electrical items – the fastest growing waste stream in the UK and the world.
 The campaign is calling on UK households to stop hoarding and throwing away their old electricals and instead put them in a bag so that they can reuse, recycle or donate them once lockdown lifts; small steps towards a big change.

 The Recycle Your Electricals ‘Little Spring Clean’ comes as new research carried out by the campaign highlights the hoarding secrets of the UK.
 The research also highlights the profound effect lockdown has had on attitudes to Spring cleaning, clearing out tech and the more surprising hoarding habits of the nation.